amiral-e/navy/readme.md

 # navy

 ## Description
-Unix System Programming | navy Epitech Teck1
+Unix System Programming Epitech | navy

 You all know the very famous Battleship game.
 Well, I hope so.